quchunguang/snsrobot-sandbox/skill_match.md

 Note 5: Leaf(set) means for each item in `set`, find its all leafs and calculate the union.

-Note 6: `root set` here is [8].
+Note 6: `root list` here is [8].

-Level 6: Probability model matching
+Level 6: Matching probability model
 ----------

 In the real world, rarely have the opportunity to match a large combine skill, because there always some little, not important differences between a states queue and a large combine skill.
 Apply probability model, we can accept those very mush similar but not EXACTLY EQUAL ones.